Ammara-Kooliane/Kaggle-Competitions/Predict_number_rent_bike/README.md

-# Predict the number of bike rent from a sharing bike system
+# Predict the number of bike rented from a sharing bike system

-In this challenge, we are asked to predict the number of bike rent per hour in the city (count variable).
+In this challenge, we are asked to predict the number of bike rented per hour in the city (count variable).

 ## 1) The Data
 The data file comes in a unique file and contains information from a sharing bike system in a city.